davdmrgn/ASUS-ROG-MaximusXI-Hero-WiFi-Z390-i9-9900K/README.md

     * [RehabMan's FakeSMC](https://bitbucket.org/RehabMan/os-x-fakesmc-kozlek/downloads/)
 * [Guide to Fresh Installing Mojave](https://hackintosher.com/guides/guide-to-fresh-installing-macos-mojave-on-a-hackintosh-10-14/)
 * [Mojave Update](https://hackintosher.com/guides/updating-your-hackintosh-to-mojave-10-14)

-## Additional Notes
-* Updating the Product Model/Name from 14,2 to 18,3 required Graphics > Inject ATI.
-Otherwise, it would boot but not display on local monitor (was able to remote in via Share Screen).
-Using Lilu.kext and WhateverGreen.kext is a replacement for injecting ATI in Clover.

 ## SSDT (USB)
 In this configuration, the 2 rear black USB ports, USB 3.0 Gen2 motherboard header, and one of the USB 2.0 headers are not enabled in order to stay within macOS's 15-port limit.